radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 If you’ve initialized the persistent cache before and the LDIF file was created successfully from the backend source(s) (and the data from the backend(s) has not changed since the generation of the LDIF file), then you can choose this option to use that existing file.
 The persisting of the cache occurs in two phases.
 The first phase generates an LDIF file with the data returned from the queries to the underlying data source(s).
 The second phase imports the LDIF file into the local RadiantOne Universal Directory store.
 If there is a failure during the second phase, and you must re-initialize the persistent cache, you have the option to choose the LDIF file (that was already built during the first phase) instead of having to re-generate it (as long as the LDIF file generated successfully).
 You can click browse and navigate to the location of the LDIF.
 The LDIF files generated are in `<RLI_HOME>\<vds_server>\ldif\import`.

-If you have a large data set and generated multiple LDIF files for the purpose of initializing the persistent cache (each containing a subset of what you want to cache), name the files with a suffix of “_2”, “_3”…etc. For example, let’s say the initial LDIF file (containing the first subset of data you want to import) is named cacheinit.ldif.
-After this file has been imported, the process attempts to find cacheinit_2.ldif, then cacheinit_3.ldif…etc. Make sure all files are located in the same place so the initialization process can find them.

-9. Click **OK**.
+9. Click **DONE**.
 The cache initialization process begins.
-The cache initialization is performed as a task and can be viewed and managed from the Tasks Tab in the Server Control Panel associated with the RadiantOne leader node.
-Therefore, you do not need to wait for the initialization to finish before exiting the initialization window.
+The cache initialization is performed as a task and can be viewed and managed from the Manage > Tasks section.

+10. Once the cache is initialized, click **NEXT** where you can manage properties.

-10. The view(s) is now in the persistent cache.
+The view(s) is now in the persistent cache.
 Queries are handled locally by RadiantOne and are no longer sent to the backend data source(s).
 Real-time cache refresh has been configured.
-For information about properties associated with persistent cache, please see [Persistent Cache Properties](#persistent-cache-properties).
+For information about properties associated with persistent cache, please see [Persistent Cache Properties](./cache-connector-properties).

 ## Configuring Periodic Refresh

 Review the section on [periodically refreshing the cache](#periodic-refresh) to ensure the persistent cache is updated to match your needs.
 If you plan on refreshing the cache image periodically on a defined schedule, this would be the appropriate cache configuration option.
-This type of caching option leverages the internal RadiantOne Universal Directory storage for the cache image.

-To configure persistent cache with Periodic refresh
+To configure persistent cache with Periodic refresh:

+1. Go to the Setup > Directory Namespace > Namespace Design.

+2. Select the root naming context that contains the identity view that requires cache.

-1. On the Directory Namespace tab of the Main Control Panel, click the Cache node.
+3. On the right side, click the **CACHE** tab.
+4. Click **+CREATE NEW CACHE**.

-2. On the right side, browse to the branch in the RadiantOne namespace that you would like to store in persistent cache and click **OK**.
+5. Browse to the branch in the RadiantOne namespace that you would like to store in persistent cache and click **CREATE**.

+>[!warning]
+>For proxy views of LDAP backends, you must select the root level to start the cache from.
+Caching only a sub-container of a proxy view is not supported.

-3. Click **Create Persistent Cache**.
-The configuration process begins.
-Once it completes, click **OK** to exit the window.
+6. The configuration process begins.
+Once it completes, the manage cache refresh configuration displays.

-4. Click the **Refresh Settings** tab.

-5. Select the Periodic Refresh option.
+7. Select the *Periodic Refresh* option.

-6. Enter the [CRON expression](#periodic-refresh-cron-expression) to define the refresh interval.
+8. Use the **FREEFORM** option to manually enter the CRON expression to define the refresh interval.
+Or, use the **ASSIST MODE** for help in generating the CRON expression.

 7. (Optional) Define a [Delete Validation Threshold](#delete-validation-threshold).

 8. (Optional) Define an [Add Validation Threshold](#add-validation-threshold).

-9. Click **Save**.
+9. Click **NEXT**.

-10. Click **Initialize** to start the initialization process.
+10. Click **INITIALIZE** to start the initialization process.

 There are two options for initializing the persistent cache: Creating a new LDIF file or initializing from an existing LDIF file.
 Each is described below.